Skip to main content

 Certain conditions, including menopause, broken heart syndrome and pregnancy complications, also may increase a woman's risk for heart disease.

 Women all of ages should take heart disease seriously.
-Women tend to show up in emergency rooms after heart damage has already occurred, because their symptoms are not those usually associated with a heart attack, and they tend to downplay their symptoms.
+Women tend to seek care in emergency rooms after heart damage has already occurred, because their symptoms are not those usually associated with a heart attack, and they tend to downplay their symptoms.

 If you experience these symptoms or think you're having a heart attack, call for emergency medical help immediately.